Huy-GV/BlogApp/README.md

-# Razor Blog
+# Simple Forum

 ## Overview
-Simple blog application where users can write blogs or comment on blogs written by others.
+Simple forum application where users can write blogs or comment on blogs written by others.
 All blogs can be monitored, hidden, and removed by Moderators and Administrators.

 <p><em>Demo</em></p>